 So stop doomsday prepping right now.

-What is real, however, is that as global temperatures rise, the hand of natural selection will be forced to select those microorganisms that are genetically better equipped to withstand warmer temperatures.
+What is real, however, is that as global temperatures rise, the hand of natural selection may be forced to select those microorganisms that are genetically better equipped to withstand warmer temperatures.

-As this happens, fungi are likely to evolve to become more heat resistant and ultimately more capable of infecting humans – hosts within which their proteins would previously have been denatured before they were able to cause any harm.
+As this happens, fungi could evolve to become more heat resistant and ultimately more capable of infecting humans – hosts within which their proteins would previously have been denatured before they were able to cause any harm.

-Therefore, though we’re not expecting to deal with the living dead, we should be fully prepared to tackle the emergence of a climate-fueled global fungal pandemic, much like we see in “The Last of Us.”
+Therefore, though we’re not expecting to deal with the living dead, we should be fully prepared to tackle the emergence of a partly climate-fueled global fungal pandemic.

 What does this mean for the future of global health?
 Well, given that it’s also true that antimicrobial resistance is rising and there’s a severe lack of quality fungal diagnostic tests and treatments at present, urgent action is required to surveil and address the emerging global fungal crisis that seems to be going under the radar.